codegik/pocs/architecture/jack-chat-game/architecture.md

 - add more columns in tables like Rickson [DONE]
 - match is reserved word in sql, change to game [DONE]
 - write pagination in queries [DONE]
-- archive and partitioning below each table
+- archive and partitioning below each table [DONE]
-- messages should not be in relational db
+- messages should not be in relational db [DONE]